tdtran/statsd/README.md

 Tests
 -----

 A test framework has been added using node-unit and some custom code to start and manipulate statsd.
 Please add tests under test/ for any new features or bug fixes encountered.
-Testing a live server can be tricky, attempts were made to eliminate race conditions but it may be possible to encounter a stuck state.
+Testing a live server can be tricky, attempts were made to eliminate race considions but it may be possible to encounter a stuck state.
 If doing dev work, a `killall node` will kill any stray test servers in the background (don't do this on a production machine!).

 Tests can be executd with `./run_tests.sh`.